Legacy Application Modernization: 5 Best Techniques to Counter Market Forces

 1. The Total Transformation Approach

 The total transformation approach focuses on rebuilding the entire standard enterprise software systems from scratch using modern technologies.
-Besides this, the systems built using third-party packages or IT consulting services providers’ assistance can also be redesigned using the total transformation approach.
+Besides this, the systems built using third-party packages or IT consultation services providers’ assistance can also be redesigned using the total transformation approach.

 For example, a healthcare solutions provider company can replace its traditional end-to-end claims processing system with a new claims solution.
 The reason for this change might be existing systems’ inability to support the current claims market needs, existing underlying technology going obsolete or irrelevant, and cropping of a new IT vision in the company.